For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 University-Wide Collaboration

-Africana Studies, Jewish Studies, and Women’s and Gender Studies are fundamental to the College of Arts and Sciences’ commitment to diversity, equity and inclusion and to the University’s commitment to the ongoing development of transdisciplinary scholarship and teaching.
+Africana Studies, Jewish Studies, and Gender and Sexuality Studies are fundamental to the College of Arts and Sciences’ commitment to diversity, equity and inclusion and to the University’s commitment to the ongoing development of transdisciplinary scholarship and teaching.
 The programs’ faculty represent a rich variety of disciplinary approaches and interests.
 Methods of inquiry developed by these areas encourage our students to analyze and interrogate historic, systemic and institutionalized injustices and inequities.
 The CIS supports pedagogy with gender-inclusive language, an intersectional curriculum, and accessible classroom practices, and invites departments and colleges that share these values to collaborate and cross-list courses.

 Latest News